tbensky/npct/README.md

 	* The logging algorithm is a circular buffer that starts kicking out the oldest name at when 5,000 are stored (seems like one can safely `malloc` 100,000 bytes on the stock ESP32 partition).

-	* It'll also maintain a simple count for repeated incoming names.
+	* It maintains a count for repeated incoming names.

-	* It won't allow the same name to be logged (or counted) again, until *some other* name comes in first.
+	* It won't allow the same name to be logged (or counted) successively.  *Some other* name must comes in first.

-	* For each name, 20 bytes are needed: 16 for the ID + 2 for the health code + 2 for the occurrence count (from above: 100,000/20 = 5,000 possible name stored).
+	* For storing each name, 20 bytes are needed: 16 for the ID + 2 for the health code + 2 for the occurrence count (from above: 100,000/20 = 5,000 possible name stored).